A breast MRI scan uses magnetic waves and computers to make pictures of the breast. It can make 2- and 3-dimensional pictures.

 Call the doctor if you have:

-- Any allergic symptoms, such as a rash or swelling if contract material was used
+- Any allergic symptoms, such as a rash or swelling if contrast material was used

 - Problems urinating